KSP-KOS/KOS_DOC/source/structure/node.md

     SET X:ETA to 30.                    // Set nodes time to 30 seconds from now.
     PRINT X:OBT:APOAPSIS.               // Returns nodes apoapsis.
     PRINT X:OBT:PERIAPSIS.              // Returns nodes periapsis.

+### Special variable NEXTNODE

+NEXTNODE is a built-in variable that always refers to the next upcoming node that has been added to your flight plan.

+Examples:

+    SET MyNode to NEXTNODE.
+    PRINT NEXTNODE:PROGRADE.
+    REMOVE NEXTNODE.

+Currently, if you attempt to query NEXTNODE and there is no node on your flight plan, it produces a runtime error.
+(This needs to be fixed in a future release so it is possible to query whether or not you have a next node).

+If you need to query whether or not you have a NEXTNODE, the following has been suggested as a workaround in the meantime:
+Set a node really far into the future, beyond any reasonable amount of time.
+Add it to your flight plan.
+Then check NEXTNODE to see if it returns THAT node, or an earlier one.
+If it returns an earlier one, then that earlier one was there all along and is the real NEXTNODE.
+If it returns the fake far-future node you made instead, then there were no nodes before that point.
+In either case, remove the far-future node after you perform the test.